pnp/cli-microsoft365/docs/docs/user-guide/cli-output-mode.md

 ### Objects

-If the command returns information about an object such as a site, list or an app, that contains a number of properties, the output in csv mode is formatted as comma separated values.
-For example, getting information about a specific app, will return output similar to:
+If the command returns information about an object such as a site, list or an app, that contains a number of properties, the output in CSV mode is formatted as comma-separated values.
+For example, getting information about a specific app, will return output similar to the following:

 ```sh
 $ m365 spo app get -i e6362993-d4fd-4c5a-8254-fd095a7291ad -o csv